Our Lady Of Sion

 In terms of University it is an academically demanding A Level, and will provide excellent preparation for any course that deals with big issues.
 It teaches critical thinking, and the skill of deconstructing and criticising an argument, as well as constructing your own in favour of conclusions that are often quite abstract.

-A co-educational independent school with a strong ethos, successfully education Boys & Girls from ages 3 – 18
+A co-educational, independent school with a strong ethos, successfully providing education to children and young people from ages 3 – 18